avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ## Methods

 #### Rule Based
-Rule-based sentiment analysis calculates a sentiment score on a text based off implemented rules such as determining if negations are present or a specific word is present.
+Rule-based sentiment analysis calculates a sentiment score on a text based off implemented rules.

 - TextBlob
 - Vader Sentiment Analysis

 #### Machine Learning
-Machine learning can identify the sentiment if you are able to train a dataset with an independent variable.
-For example, machine learning can be utilized to predict the score from Yelp reviews, Airbnb reviews, and movie reviews.
-You could label the sentiment of 5 out of 5 stars very positive and 1 out of 5 stars very negative.

-If we want to use machine learning to identify sentiment but do not have a rating.
-There is a work around method by labelling a training dataset in order to create an independent variable for sentiment.
-The problem with this is that if we collect hundres of thousands and millions of data, labeling the sentiment for even 1000 tweets by hand is not enough data to train a model.
+Machine learning algorithms can be utilized to label the sentiment.
+In order to do this, I need to first train the model with a pre-existing labeled sentiment as the independent variable.
+The drawback to this approach is that I would need to label the sentiment for each tweet for a large enough sample size in order to train and test the model successfully.
+For now, I will put this approach aside and continue with rule-based sentiment analysis.

 - SVM
 - Naive Bayes Classifier